ShamekshaRaghavan-2005/ShamekshaRaghavan-2005.github.io/Conference.md

-# Conference
+# CONFERENCE

 ---

-## International Conference on Maritime law by TNDALU

----

-## DNLU TALK :"Why do we need International Labour Standards if we have National Labour"
+- *DNLU TALK : "Why do we need International Labour Standards if we have National Labour"*

+- ** International Conference Maritime Law by TNDALU**